apache/daffodil-site/site/cli.md

 ``-T TUNABLE=VALUE``

    : Modify Daffodil configuration options to change processing behavior.
-See Tunable Parameters for the list of tunable parameters.
+See [Configuration](/configuration) for the list of tunable parameters.

 ``-u, --unparse``